jjdcorke/jjdcorke/README.md

 - 👋 Hi, I’m @jjdcorke (Jérémie Corkery)
 I'm a 3rd year mathematical physics undegraduate student at the University of Waterloo!
-I'm currently working on a computational physics library as a personal project with my friend.
-More information to follow soon.
+I'm extremely i terested in computational physics and Machine Learning applied in physics.
+Currently looking for a Co-Op for Spring 2022 school term (May-August).

 Coding Experience
 =================